 Long Prairie Police Department

-The Long Prairie Police Department is comprised of six full-time and five part-time police officers.
+The Long Prairie Police Department is comprised of six full-time and six part-time police officers.
 The department provides “around the clock” service to the community.

 The Police Department is located at Long Praire City Hall, 615 Lake Street South, Long Prairie, MN 56347.